A Complete Glossary of Poetic Terms

 area - a term used by William Carlos Williams who wanted an inclusive poetry free from neoclassical restraints.

-assonance - the repeated sounds of vowels in words nearby.
+assonance - the repeated similar sounds of vowels in words that are close together:

 autorhyme - a word that rhymes with itself, repeated words or echoes. (also known as null rhyme)